Why UC Santa Barbara?

 - I didn't major in Earth Science, am I eligible to apply?

-A: Our application deadline is January 8.
-All application materials and scores must be received by this date in order for you to be considered for admission as well as for campus-wide fellowships and departmental financial support.
-We will consider granting a two-week extension for the GRE test and/or letters of recommendation, if approved.
+A: Our application deadline is in January (this year's exact date is shown at the top of this page).
+All application materials, letters of recommendation, writing samples and scores must be received by this date in order for you to be considered for admission as well as for campus-wide fellowships and departmental financial support.
+We will consider granting a two-week extension for tests and/or letters of recommendation, if approved.
 If you wish to request an extension, please contact firstname.lastname@example.org.

 A: Admission is for Fall Quarter.
 Early or late admissions have historically been granted, but only in truly exceptional circumstances.